Haochi-Wu/Haochi-Wu.github.io/_pages/about.md

 # 📖 Educations
-- *Sept 2023 – May 2025*, **Ph.D.
-Candidate in Control Science and Engineering** at **Zhejiang University**, College of Control Science and Engineering
+- *Sept 2023 – May 2025*, **Ph.D. in Control Science and Engineering** at **Zhejiang University**, College of Control Science and Engineering
   - Supervisor: [**Prof. Mingyang Sun**](https://www.ideallab-smy.com/), Research Professor at Peking University, Honorary Lecturer at Imperial College London
-  - Visiting doctoral researcher at University of Michigan, Ann Arbor, UM-Center for Sustainable Systems.
+  - Visiting doctoral researcher at the University of Michigan, Ann Arbor, UM-Center for Sustainable Systems.
 Supervisor: [**Prof. Michael Craig**](https://www.assetlab.org/people)

 - *Sept 2020 – May 2023*, **M.Sc** at **Zhejiang University**, College of Control Science and Engineering
   - Recommended as an exam-free student to the graduate school